HerrMotz/bachelor-thesis/publication/main.typ

   + a *base direction tag*, which occurs in combination with the *language tag* to indicate the reading direction (left-to-right or right-to-left).

   _Remark: The necessity of the language and base direction tag are indicated by two separate *special IRIs*._

+  _The only difference to RDF v1.1 is, that is does not allow for a base direction tag._
 ] <def_literals>

 #definition[
   The *literal value* of a *literal* in an RDF graph is defined in dependence of the fields available in the *literal*.
-These will be reffered to as literal types.
-The literal value is a tuple.
+The availability of a tuple entry is characterising for the *literal type*.
+The literal value is a tuple. #todo[mention, whether this is supported in the implementation]

   #align(center, table(columns: 2, align: horizon,
     [Literal Type], [Literal Value],
-    [has language tag], [(lexical form, language tag)], [has direction tag], [(lexical form, language tag, base direction tag)], [has IRI stated in the\ #link("https://www.w3.org/TR/rdf12-concepts/#dfn-recognized-datatype-iri")[list of recognized data type IRIs]], [the literal value interpreted\ as the indicated data type]
+    [language-tagged], [(lexical form, language tag)],
+    [direction-tagged], [(lexical form, language tag, base direction tag)], [has IRI stated in the\ #link("https://www.w3.org/TR/rdf12-concepts/#dfn-recognized-datatype-iri")[list of recognized data type IRIs]], [the literal value interpreted\ as the indicated data type]
   ))
 ]